Tauke190/JavaScript-Metaverse/README.md

 ### Step 2 : Intializing the player ###

 The Player class holds all the functionality of the player like moving around and controlling the animation of the player.
 It loads the 3D model designated to that player using addons of threeJS called FBXloader().
 It also loads all the animation for that player and stores it into the anims array
-It also loads the texture for that model and applys the UV maps to the 3D model.It checks if the player is local or not , it not it pushes in the remoteplayer arrays to be sent to the server and all clients.It also control the animation of the player.
+It also loads the texture for that model and applys the UV maps to the 3D model.It checks if the player is local or not , if not it pushes in the remoteplayer arrays to be sent to the server and all clients .It also control the animation of the player.

 ```
 class Player{